Getting Your Financial House In Order

 About Paul B. Kieffer

-Prior to joining Key, Paul was the director of Wealth Planning at Wilmington Trust and was responsible for the delivery of planning services and the planning platform, including scalable advice-oriented solutions, thought leadership, and direct planning where appropriate.
+Paul most recently served as a Regional Planning Strategist for Key Private Bank.
+Prior to joining Key, Paul was the director of Wealth Planning at Wilmington Trust and was responsible for the delivery of planning services and the planning platform including scalable advice-oriented solutions, thought leadership and direct planning where appropriate.
 Paul contributed to thought leadership and solutions to the Corporate Executive Practice Group, including direct planning for Corporate Executives.
+Prior to joining M&T Bank, which acquired Wilmington Trust in 2011, Paul was a tax manager with a CPA firm.

-Paul holds an MBA from SUNY Buffalo and completed his Graduate Tax program.
-Paul is a Certified Public Accountant and a Chartered Global Management Accountant and has the Certified Financial Planner,™ Personal Financial Specialist, Certified Life Underwriter, Retirement Income Certified Professional,® Certified Advisor in Philanthropy, Chartered Advisor in Senior Living, Chartered Financial Consultant, and Certified Retirement Counselor designations.
+He holds an MBA from SUNY Buffalo and completed their Graduate Tax program.
+Paul is a Certified Public Accountant and a Chartered Global Management Accountant and has the Certified Financial Planner™, Personal Financial Specialist, Certified Life Underwriter, Retirement Income Certified Professional®, Certified Advisor in Philanthropy, Chartered Advisor in Senior Living, Chartered Financial Consultant and Certified Retirement Counselor designations.
+Paul instructed courses in the Certified Financial Planner Program as an adjunct faculty member of Canisius College in Buffalo New York.
+He is currently the Treasurer and member of the Board of Directors for Musicalfare Theater in Amherst New York.
+Previously he served on the Board of Directors and as the Treasurer of the Make-A-Wish Foundation of Western New York and BNSME.
+Paul is a member of the FPA, AICPA and NYSSCPA’s.